ravenleeblack/Elle-OS/README.md

 ## IMPLEMENTED
-- Bootloader loads the core without relying on a file system
+- Bootloader loads the core without relying on a file system.
+- Switch to graphical mode.
 - There are minimum framebuffer functions to draw or write a mark, strand, or hex.

 ## TODO